c0rner/ctf/matrix/README.md

 <details><summary>Hint 2</summary>

 ## MATRIX cpu
 MATRIX challenge exists in a virtual 16bit cpu with a limited instruction set.
-It has a stack and separate FIFO memory storage.
+It has a stack and separate LIFO memory storage.

 </details>
 <details><summary>Hint 3</summary>